telerik/xaml-docs/controls/radwebcam/features/snapshots.md

 	}
 {{endregion}}

 To discard the snapshot preview, call the __DiscardSnapshot__ method of RadWebCam.
-The method works only when a snapshot is taken and currently being previewed.
+The method works only when a snapshot is taken and is currently being previewed.

 Additionally, there is a __SaveSnapshot__ method which fires the SnapshotTaken event.
-The method works only when a snapshot is taken and currently being previewed.
+The method works only when a snapshot is taken and is currently being previewed.

 ## Preview Snapshots